 If you are interested in this opportunity, please apply for the “Grogan Fellowship for Mesothelioma Research” through https://urapply.nd.edu.
 Applications must include:

 - A 4-5 page proposal (double-spaced)

 - A resume or CV

 - Contact information for three Notre Dame references

-The proposal should address: 1) any relevant skills and previous experiences with research and/or creative projects, especially those related to the Grogan Fellowship; 2) why you are interested in this opportunity (personally, academically, and/or professionally); and 3) how this experience will propel you forward in your academic/professional trajectory and goals.
+The proposal should address: 1) any relevant skills and previous experiences with research and/or creative projects, especially those related to this Grogan Fellowship project; 2) why you are interested in this specific opportunity (personally, academically, and/or professionally); and 3) how this experience will propel you forward in your academic/professional trajectory and goals.